xpgo/obsidian-folder-note-plugin/README.md

 ## How it works

 The mechanism is simple: attaching a note file to a folder.
 However, it would be better to know that there are three ways of creating description note for a folder.
+(See the dicussion at [Folder as markdown note](https://forum.obsidian.md/t/folder-as-markdown-note/2902/2) )

 | Method          | Index-File                                         | Inside-Folder                                                   | Outside-Folder                                                   |
 | -------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |